skyway/skyway.github.io/en/ios-tutorial.md

 # iOS SDK Tutorial

-By using basic functions of iOS SDK, we will create a simple one-to-one video conversation application to acquire deeper knowledge on how to use the iOS SDK.
+In the tutorial, you will create a one-on-one video chat web-app using the basic features of the iOS SDK.
-The application will have functions to display a list of users currently connected to the server, to select a conversation partner, to start and stop a one-to-one video conversation, and to accept the call.
+The web-app will have the ability to display a list of users currently connected to the server, select which user to call, call, answer and hang up a one-to-one video conversation.

-The application to be created in this tutorial will be the same as [one-to-one video chat](https://github.com/skyway/skyway-ios-sdk/tree/master/examples/p2p-videochat){:target="_blank"} provided as sample codes.
+The application to be created in this tutorial will be the same as [one-to-one video chat](https://github.com/skyway/skyway-ios-sdk/tree/master/examples/p2p-videochat){:target="_blank"} provided in the samples.
-If you want to try the completed application, [download the source codes](https://github.com/skyway/skyway-ios-sdk/archive/master.zip) and build in accordance with the build procedure of this tutorial.
+If you want to try the finished app, [download the source code](https://github.com/skyway/skyway-ios-sdk/archive/master.zip) and and follow the tutorial to build.

 <figure class="figure">
   <img src="{{ site.baseurl }}/images/sdk-tutorial-top-image.png"
-    class="figure-img img-fluid rounded" alt="Use ECLWebRTC to perform signaling to interconnect terminals with videochat">
+    class="figure-img img-fluid rounded" alt="Use ECLWebRTC to start a video chat session between two devices">
-  <figcaption class="figure-caption">Use ECLWebRTC to perform signaling to interconnect terminals with videochat</figcaption>
+  <figcaption class="figure-caption">Use ECLWebRTC to start a video chat session between two devices</figcaption>
 </figure>

 <figure class="figure">